Nianze/nianze.github.io/content/post/2018/01/2018-01-22-initialize-before-use.md

 There are basically only 3 rules we need to remember if wanting to avoid tragedy of using objects before they're initialized:

 1. always manually initialize non-member objects of _built-in_ type, becauese C++ sometimes initializes them and sometimes not.
-2. in constructors, prefer use member initialization list to assignment inside the constructor body; data members in the initialization list is suggested to be in the same order as they are declared in the class (which helps to avoid reader confusion)
+2. in constructors, prefer to use member initialization list to assignment inside the constructor body; data members in the initialization list is suggested to be in the same order as they are declared in the class (which helps to avoid reader confusion)
 3. replacing non-local static objects with local static objects in order to avoid initialization order problems across translation units.

 ## 1. Initialize non-member _built-in_ type object